crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: Check out the [Globo website](https://hacktoberfest.globo.com/) for more details.
 - **Notes**: Only the first 100 people residing in Brazil will receive the t-shirt.

+### H

+#### **Hasura**

+- **Swag**: A Hasura swag box
+- **Requirements**: Submit a PR to one of their select repos mentioned [here](https://hasura.io/blog/celebrating-open-source-with-hasura/)
+- **How to sign up**: Contribute one PR or participate in the [Hasura Tips & Tricks contest](https://hasura.io/blog/celebrating-open-source-with-hasura/)
+- **Notes**: This year, Hasura is offering two ways to earn their exclusive swags - 1.
+Fix at least on issue labeled "Hacktoberfest".
+2. Participate in their Hasura Tips & Tricks contest on Twitter.
+[More details here](https://hasura.io/blog/celebrating-open-source-with-hasura/).
+You only have until October 14th to earn Hasura's unique swag.

 ### K

 #### **K6**